UBC-MDS/DSCI-532_2024_1_TBtracker/reports/m3-reflection.md

 - Eliminating scrolling on the main page to streamline the user experience.

 ## Challenge question:
-- We used group 18's idea of displaying dynamic statistics on a card along with associated increase/decrease compared to previous/next year.
+- We incorporated group 18's approach of dynamically displaying statistics on a card along with associated increase/decrease compared to previous/next year.
-- We changed the color scheme of our map after being inspired by the one group 2 used.
-We are using different plotting libraries so we chose the closest color scale that matches theirs.
+- Inspired by Group 2, we revised the color scheme of our map to improve data visibility and contrast.
+Although we are using different plotting libraries, we selected the closest available color scale.